Lendl Simmons: Other leagues

 On 3 June 2018, he was picked to play for the Winnipeg Hawks in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 He was the leading run-scorer in the tournament, with 321 runs in eight matches.
 In June 2019, he was selected to play for the Brampton Wolves franchise team in the 2019 Global T20 Canada tournament.
 In July 2020, he was named in the Trinbago Knight Riders squad for the 2020 Caribbean Premier League.

+In 2023 he was plays for Bhilwara Kings in Legends League cricket.
+Before this he had also played for Gujarat Giants.

 International career

 Simmons made his Test debut against England on 6 March 2009 and ODI debut against Pakistan on 7 December 2006.
-He has score two ODI centuries.
+He has scored two ODI centuries.
 Though he is very good at ODI and T20I, Simmons has failed in Test cricket, where his highest score is 49 runs against Pakistan.
 He scored his maiden century in ODIs by scoring 122 against Bangladesh at Shere Bangla National Stadium, Dhaka.
 His second century came in 2015 Cricket World Cup against Ireland in Nelson, New Zealand.
 In fact, Ireland upset the West Indies by winning that match by 4 wickets.

 In March 2017, he was named in the West Indies squad for the Twenty20 International (T20I) series against Pakistan.
 In September 2021, Simmons was named in the West Indies' squad for the 2021 ICC Men's T20 World Cup.